AraManjon/user-session-challenge-api/README.md

-# User Session Token Challenge
+# User Session Challenge

-User Session Token Challenge is a project created to solve a needed: know when a user has been logged in the system.
+User Session Challenge is a project created to solve a needed: know when a user has been logged in the system.
-The solution has been implement a User Session Token Generator that works from a username given.
+The solution has been implement a User Session Generator that works from a username given.

 Api is a spring boot project written in Java 8.